Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

     }
 }
 ```

-If you want an example of a perfect test class, please reference the CheckUserAccess_Test test class.
-It has comments explaining everything and is formatted according to our test class best practices.

 - Use the SetupData method to create test data, put it before test methods.
 Separate setup and non-setup object data to avoid mixed dml statement errors.

-- Always use our ObjectCreator to create test data.
+- Always use a data factory class to create test data, never build that in the class itself.

+- Make sure your data factory can create bulk amounts of data for testing, not just a single object at a time.
 ```
-ObjectCreator.userCreator ...
+TestDataFactory.createUsers() ...
 ```

 - Use start test and stop test.
 This will make sure that limits used by the data setup are not counted against the test.
 This resets and provides a separate set of limits for the test to use.